pratikluintel/CPTS-Blog/README.md

-A collection of CPTS pathway documentation covering:
+A collection of documentation covering:

 - HTB Academy Labs
-- IppSec’s Path
+- IppSec’s Unofficial Pathway Labs
-- CPTS Lab Pathway
+- CPTS's Official Pathway Labs

 This documentation aims to record enumeration, methodology, and decision-making for each lab to help learners understand the process behind each lab.
 Flags and direct solutions are intentionally omitted, and Academy Q&A sections are skipped as the focus is on practical lab work.